 Independent guiding aims to give all girls and young women the chance to join in the fun and adventure of Girlguiding.

-Heather, an independent guiding member of The Senior Section, says:
+Heather, a Ranger and an independent guiding member, says:

 Independent guiding is flexible, meaning that I can choose when it suits me to try out activities, without having to commit to a weekly meeting that I couldn’t fit into my schedule!
 It also means that I can take time out during exam periods, and have an exciting pile of things to do during the holidays.